ratozumbi/TaskbarHide/README.md

 # TaskbarHide
-Hides and show windows taskbar, start menu and clock icons Should work on Windows 7 and 10
+Hides and show windows taskbar, start menu and clock icons

+Should work on Windows 7 and 10

-TODO: Test on windows 11 and XP
+To-Do: Test on windows 11 and XP